johnwriting/writing/content/the_view.md

 “You can take your windbreaker off and put on some sunscreen.”

-Rachel pulled back and kissed him.
+Rachael pulled back and kissed him.

 “You know I love you, Andy.”